-The NIH-funded UrogynCREST program has three components.
-In the first part, participants use the online learning platform Sakai to learn from national data science experts about such topics as regression for continuous and binary variables; internal and external validity; resampling methods in machine learning; and proficiency with R and SAS analysis programs among others.
+The UrogynCREST program has three components.
+In the first part, participants use the online learning platform Sakai to learn from national data science experts about such topics as dissemination and implementation of research, economic and psychometric analysis, decision-analytic modeling, multivariable inferential statistics, propensity score matching, resampling methods in machine learning, and proficiency with R analysis among others.

 In the second part, participants work one-on-one with a clinical mentor and a dedicated statistician/statistical programmer to design and execute a research proposal in PFDs.
 Ongoing interaction with the clinical mentor will ensure that projects adhere to the highest standards of scientific validity and remain on track.

 Participants will have a chance to present their work in the third part of the program as well as prepare a manuscript.
 Networking among participants will also be encouraged throughout the program so that at the conclusion, participants have connections to facilitate multi-center studies and collaboration on grant applications